medigateio/ida_medigate/README.md

 # ida_medigate C++ plugin for IDA Pro

-## Motivation And Background
+## Motivation and Background

 Reverse engineering of compiled C++ code is not fun.
 Static Reverse engineering of compiled C++ code is **frustrating.** The main reason which makes it so hard is virtual functions.
 In contrast to compiled C code, there is no clear code flow.
 Too many times one can spend much time trying to understand what is the next virtual function is called, rather than just see the function like in compiled C code.

-When one investigates a virtual function, the amount of time he or she needs to effort in order to find its xref, is not sense.
+When one investigates a virtual function, the amount of time he or she needs to effort in order to find its xref is absurdly big.

 After too many C++ RE projects, I gave up and decided I need a flexible (Python) and stable (which I can easily maintain) tool for this type of research.
 Most of this plugin was written in January 2018, and recently I decided to clean the dust and add support of the new IDA (7.2) classes support.